 - Hardware interrupts can come from the first input in each group of eight on the digital input modules (numbers X.1, X.9, X.17, or X.25) or from the fast input on the encoder/resolver modules.
 The fast inputs for a PiC CPU must be numbered as X.1 for channel one, X.3 for channel two, X.5 for channel three, and X.7 for channel four.
 X represents the slot number for the module.
-The fast inputs for a standalone MMC must be numbered IFAUX.1 for channel one, IFAUX.2 for channel two, IFAUX.3 for channel three, and IFAUX.4 for channel four.
-The fast inputs for an MMC for PC must be numbered IFAUX#.1, IFAUX#.2, IFAUX#.3, and IFAUX#.4, where # represents the ASIU #. - Servo interrupt tasks put the heaviest burden on system resources.
+The fast inputs for a standalone MMC or MMC for PC must be numbered IFAUX#.1, IFAUX#.2, IFAUX#.3, and IFAUX#.4, where # represents slot number for standalone MMC and ASIU number for MMC for PC. - Servo interrupt tasks put the heaviest burden on system resources.
 Always try to conserve system resources by using the appropriate task, i.e., do not use a servo task when a system or hardware task can accomplish the same thing.